 In order to preserve the independent and democratic character of our initiative, we expect that those who wish to cooperate will also agree with the following principles:

-Both ordained and lay practitioners should strive to live in accordance with the ethical precepts of Buddhism for their benefit and the benefit of all sentient beings.
+Both ordained and lay practitioners should strive to live in accordance with the ethical precepts of Buddhism for their benefit and the benefit of all beings.